 For those with lesser funds to spare on the loan deposit, a higher margin or full financing would be preferable and is available.

-On the plus side, loans that offer full or higher financing could be the cheaper option in the short-term.
+On the plus side, loans that offer full or higher financing could be the cheaper option in the short term

 Full Financing

-Under the ‘My First Home Scheme’, participating banks are offering 100% financing, which is good news for those without the funds needed for a down payment.
+Under the ‘My First Home Scheme’, participating banks offer 100% financing, which is good news for those without the funds needed for a down payment.
 The major gripe with the scheme is that approval rates aren’t very promising.
 Others claim that's not a feasible loan, since the maximum loanable amount may be too large for its capped salary range.

 Note that for full and even higher margins of financing, a guarantor may be needed to support your application.
-Besides, banks could ask for added security in the form of a fixed deposit or other financial collaterals pledged.
+Besides, banks could ask for added security in the form of a fixed deposit or other financial collateral pledged.

-How Zero Entry Cost Loans Affect Down Payment?
+How Zero-Entry Cost Loans Affect Down Payment?

-It essentially removes “barriers” to entry (stamp duties and legal fees for S&P and loan agreements as well as valuation), hence the name.
+It essentially removes “barriers” to entry (stamp duties and legal fees for S&P and loan agreements, as well as valuation), hence the name.
 Nonetheless, you’ll still need to come up with the deposit.

-Depending on the type of loan and margin of financing, zero cost loans may be available.
+Depending on the type of loan and margin of financing, zero-cost loans may be available.
 But, should you take advantage of it to indirectly help with your down payment commitment?

 How else can you obtain funds for a down payment?

-Assume that you don’t qualify for 100% financing and even 95%, doesn’t quite cut it for you to make the deposit payment with the funds you currently have.
+Assume that you don’t qualify for 100% financing, and even 95% doesn’t quite cut it for you to make the deposit payment with the funds you currently have.
 Don’t fret, you may still have options:

-• EPF Withdrawal
+EPF Withdrawal

+If you have been working for some time, the accumulated sum in your EPF Account II may be used to help with deposit payments.
 You can either withdraw all the money in the account or 10% of the home purchase price plus the difference between the loan and purchase price (whichever is lower).

 READ MORE: Here are the Easy Steps to Purchase Property Using Your EPF Money!

-• Life Insurance Cash Withdrawal Option
+Life Insurance Cash Withdrawal Option

 Reducing the cash value on your life insurance policy to pay for a down payment is viable, yet serious consideration is necessary before you withdraw.